jecki/DHParser/documentation_src/manuals/05_testing.rst

    (save for the use of lookahead and lookbehind-parsers for which DHParsers testing-framework offers some workarounds, however), might not be true for later processing stages, any more.
-   The assumption context-independence is inbread into the DHParser's testing-framework and will therefore not change in the future.
+   The assumption context-independence is baked into DHParser's testing-framework and will therefore not change in the future.

 Therefore, we will illustrate how conventional unit-testing works.